timgeb/roitools/README.md

 Planning the exact location and lifespan of regions of interest can be tedious without visual assistance.
 This software comes with a graphical user interface for the planning process.
 A screenshot is shown below.

+ROIs can be added by selecting a rectangular region with the left mouse button.
+Alternatively, ROIs with fixed parameters (width and height or radius) are added with a right click inside the video.

 ![GUI](docs/gui.png)